Some components of the bike need to be checked regularly.

 It is recommended to check them every 1000 km or as soon as you feel a loss of braking strength or a creaky noise.
-We advise you to ask one of our Service Partners to check them.

 Please have a look at the difference in appearance between a new brake pad (left) and a worn out one (right):

 Here is a tutorial which explains how to replace them.
-Or see one of our Service Partners and they can replace the pads for you.

 The lifetime of the belt depends on how you maintain it and the roads you use.
 The belt should be checked every 3500 km when used in ideal conditions.
 A belt used on dirty or sandy roads could last only 2000 km if not cleaned properly.
 Have a deep look at your belt to make sure it’s still in good condition.

-If the belt shows traces of wear and tear (see image below), you need to replace it in order to avoid the sudden break of the teeth or a break of the belt itself during a ride.
+If the belt shows traces of wear and tear (see image below), you need to replace it in order to avoid the sudden break off the teeth or a break of the belt itself during a ride.

 In this piece on helpful bike maintenance tips, we explain how to adjust the belt tension to 40 lbs and how to align it.

 Your tires should be checked every 1500 km, especially if you ride on country roads.
 Please have a deep look at your tires to make sure they are still in good condition.